Commercial Real Estate Consulting for Developers, Investors, and Family Offices

 Real engagements, featured with client permission.

-Marcus is a four-decade commercial real estate investor, founder of Marc-1 Car Washes, partner at Mammoth Holdings, and the operator behind a 17+ property commercial portfolio.
+Marcus is a four-decade commercial real estate investor, founder of Marc-1 Car Washes, partner at Mammoth Holdings, and the operator behind a 17-plus property commercial portfolio.
 He brought me in to consult on a ground-up luxury flex space development.
-Experienced operators still hire consultants, and Marcus is a clean example of why.
-Not because he doesn't know what he's doing (he very clearly does), but because an outside set of eyes from someone who's been on a similar deal sharpens the decisions that actually drive returns.
-Watch Marcus walk through what the engagement looked like and the project it supported.
+Experienced operators still hire consultants for the same reason: an outside set of eyes from someone who's been on a similar deal sharpens the decisions that drive returns.

 Consulting vs. the CRE Accelerator: Which One Do You Need?